London

 Chelsea Bun

 One of the best things about London is the food.
-You can find pretty much anything you're craving, but the local food is definitely worth trying.
-There are many foods that originated from the capital and with the size of the city, you should be able to find the dishes listed.
-So next time you're in London, make sure to sample some of the following local delicacies below.
+You can find pretty much anything you're craving, but the local food is worth trying.
+Many foods originated from the capital and with the size of the city, you should be able to find the dishes listed.
+So next time you're in London, make sure to sample some of the local delicacies below.

 You could try a soup that goes back in history called London Particular, the nicely spiced sweet Chelsea Bun or the famous Bourbon Biscuits found all over the world.